github/docs/content/admin/identity-and-access-management/using-enterprise-managed-users-for-iam/configuring-saml-single-sign-on-for-enterprise-managed-users.md

 1. So you can test and configure your enterprise, assign yourself or the user that will be configuring SAML SSO on {% data variables.product.prodname_dotcom %} to the {% data variables.product.prodname_emu_idp_application %} application on your IdP.

-1. To enable you to continue configuring your enterprise on {% data variables.product.prodname_dotcom %}, locate and note the following information from the application you installed on your IdP:
+1. To enable you to continue configuring your enterprise on {% data variables.product.prodname_dotcom %}, locate and note the following information from the application you installed on your IdP.

     | Value | Other names | Description |
     | :- | :- | :- |